PACE-challenge/pacechallenge.org/2024/visualizer.md

 ```

 The visualizer has three ways to draw the graph:
-- Draw 2-sided: draw the given instance in the order provided by the instance file (<path/to/graph.gr>)
+- Force layout: draw the given instance with a force-directed algorithm.
-- Draw 2-sided solved: draw the given instance in the order provided by the solution file (<path/to/solution.gr>)
+- Input: draw the given instance in the order provided by the instance file (<path/to/graph.gr>).
+The fixed partition is displayed at the top, the free partition at the bottom.
-- Draw force: draw the given instance with a force-directed algorithm.
+- Solution: draw the given instance in the order provided by the solution file (<path/to/solution.sol>).
+The fixed partition is displayed at the top, the free partition at the bottom.